cilium/cilium/Documentation/reference-guides/xfrm/index.rst

 dropped and an error counter is increased.

-As illustrated on the diagram, an XFRM policy matching the packet isn't required for the decoding to happen (it goes directly to "XFRM decode"), but it may be required for the packet to proceed to a local process or through the FORWARD chain.
-An XFRM policy with an optional template (i.e., ``level use``) is also required if no state or socket matches it (ex., userspace proxy redirects in Cilium).
+As illustrated on the diagram, an XFRM policy matching the packet isn't required for the decoding to happen (it goes directly to "XFRM decode"), but is required for the packet to proceed to a local process or through the FORWARD chain.
+An XFRM policy with an optional template (i.e., ``level use``) will allow all decoded packets through.
+Traffic that was never encrypted, and therefore does not come from "XFRM decode", is allowed by default.

 After a packet is decoded, it is recirculated in the stack, as if coming from the interface it was initially received on.
 More specifically, packets are recirculated before the tc layer, such that